keithalewis/math/apl.md

 We use the convention that applying a function to an element of a set is right associative so $f(x)$ can be written $fx$.
-This in natural in languages where composition means function application.
+This is natural in languages where composition means function application.
 Applying a function to an element of a set causes a slight problem.
 $fgh(x) = f(g(h(x))$ but $(fg)(h(x))\not= f(g(h(x)))$.